karmab/kcli/doc/index.md

 ## Using products

-If plans seem too  complex, you can make use of the products feature which leverages them
+To easily share plans, you can make use of the products feature which leverages them

 ### Repos

 You first add a repo containing a KMETA file with yaml info about products you want to expose.
 For instance, mine

 ```
-kcli repo -u github.com/karmab/kcli-plans karmab
+kcli repo -u https://github.com/karmab/kcli-plans karmab
 ```

 You can also update later a given repo, to refresh its KMETA file ( or all the repos, if not specifying any)